astronomer/docs/astro/create-first-dag.md

 This command returns a list of Deployments available in your Workspace and prompts you to pick one.

 After you select a Deployment, the CLI parses your DAGs to ensure that they don't contain basic syntax and import errors.
-This test is equivalent to the one that runs during `astro dev parse` in a local Airflow environment.
-If any of your DAGs fail this parse, the deploy to Astro also fails.

 If your code passes the parse, the Astro CLI builds all files in your Astro project directory into a new Docker image and then pushes the image to your Deployment on Astro.
-If the DAG-only deploy feature is enabled for your Deployment, the `/dags` directory is excluded from this Docker image and pushed separately.
-To force a deploy even if your project has DAG errors, you can run `astro deploy --force`.

 ## Step 6: Trigger your DAG on Astro